Lemoncode/vuejs-typescript-lob-examples/04_form/README.md

  </form>
 ```

+- And let's implement a method that will just simulate the _submit_ operation (just console.log).

 - So far so good, we have implemented a basic form, in the next sample we will jump
 into a more interesting topic: form validation.